Lymia/MPPatch/README.md

 On Arch Linux, you will need the following packages: `base-devel jdk8-openjdk sbt mingw-w64-gcc nasm`.
 In addition, on 64-bit systems, you will need `gcc-multilib`.

+The first time you build a release, you must initialize submodules used by MPPatch.
+To do this, run `git submodule update --init`.

 To build a release, use `sbt clean dist`.
 You can also use `sbt run` to test your local version without building a full release.